abesto/duolingo-to-anki/README.md

 Have fun!

+## Reporting issues

+If you encounter any problem at all using `duolingo-to-anki`, please feel free to [open an issue](https://github.com/abesto/duolingo-to-anki/issues/new) right here on GitHub.
+You may first want to check whether your issue is already being worked on by goint to the [Issues](https://github.com/abesto/duolingo-to-anki/issues) page.
+Feature requests, ideas are also welcome!

 ## Security
 You'll be asked for your username and password each time; they are not saved and are transmitted over HTTPS securely.
 This can probably be improved, see [Issue #6](https://github.com/abesto/duolingo-to-anki/issues/6).